Pancreatectomy in Thailand Your guide to cost, top specialists & hospitals

 Risks and Safety of Pancreatectomy

 Pancreatectomy is major surgery with a meaningful complication profile.
-At high-volume centres, mortality is below 3%, but morbidity rates of 30–40% are well documented.
+At high-volume centres this surgery is far safer, but complications remain common and some can be serious or life-threatening3.
 Understanding these numbers honestly is important.

 Volume is the single most important safety factor.
-Published data consistently shows lower mortality at hospitals that perform more than 20 pancreatectomies per year.
+Published data consistently shows lower mortality at hospitals that perform more of these operations.
 Every case at our partner hospitals is reviewed by a multidisciplinary team, and pre-operative nutritional optimisation reduces complication rates.

 Is Pancreatectomy Safe in Thailand?